 Salsa Verde - Made with tomatillos, salsa verde is also called "tomatillo sauce."
-I love the Herdez brand!
+You can make your own salsa verde or use a jar from the grocery store.
+I love using this Hatch chile sauce for even more Hatch flavor!

-Cheese - For the creamiest cheese, shred the cheese fresh.
+Cheese - For the creamiest melt, shred the cheese yourself.
 Pre-shredded cheese has a drying agent in it to keep the cheese from clumping together, and that makes it more challenging to melt.

 Sour cream - You can also use Greek yogurt, following a 1:1 exchange.